Lakshya-Saini/Startup-Dashboard/README.md

 # Startup_Dashboard
 Complete Dashboard for a startup website with proper login system.
+The Dashboard is developed in PHP and is completely responsive.

 This dashboard has copyright by FlexCreo which is my Startup.